Rough & Tumble Engineers

 We Demonstrate the Daily Pageant of Threshing!!
 From Hand, to Horse Power, to Steam, to Tractors at the Threshermen’s Reunion!

 The Rough and Tumble Pulling Committee is pleased to announce that we are including Classic Tractors to our pulls along with the Antique Tractors.
-A new web page has been added for Tractor Pulling Information under R&T Information and can also be accessed here which included links to regulations.
+A new web page has been added for Tractor Pulling Information under R&T Information which included links to regulations and is also available here.

 Our Mission: To Develop And Maintain An Educational Living Museum That Showcases Antique Farming Machinery And Other Equipment, Which Are Demonstrated Periodically At Organization Shows And Events.